Why We Do What We Do at Telos

 Since the 1950s with the rise of alcohol, cigarettes, and junk food, society has been exposed to a series of new consumer-facing products engineered to exploit our physiology and addict people in the name of record profits.
 History has proven that businesses like these will stop at nothing to not only keep the status quo intact but also aggressively expand.
 As an example of this, look no further than Big Tobacco introducing at one point in time glass particles into their cigarettes to have the nicotine really kick in.

-More and more people live life increasingly inside a digital phantom world detached from the real one.
+More and more people live life inside a digital phantom world detached from the real one.
 In this new realm, 'these platforms hold a mirror to society,' Tristan Harris remarks, 'however, they are a funhouse mirror.'
-As such, all over the world, materially wealthy societies now find themselves suddenly amid widespread erosion of trusts, polarization, misinformation, and meaninglessness, as individual citizens suffer from continuous partial attention and increased rates of suicidality, drug abuse, anxiety, depression, and loneliness.
+As such, all over the world, materially wealthy societies now find themselves suddenly amid widespread erosion of trusts, a cesspool of misinformation, contested negative partisanship, and debilitating meaninglessness, while individual citizens suffer from continuous partial attention and increased rates of suicidality, drug abuse, anxiety, depression, and loneliness.

-Especially among its heavy users, teenagers, social media fatigue and other negative psychological externalities are skyrocketing.
-40% of students report feeling “too depressed to function.”
-Another 48% agree or strongly agree that “they are addicted to social media.”
+The canary in the coal mine are the most heavy users, teenagers, who are experiencing a global surge in social media fatigue and severe psychological distress.
+40% of students report feeling 'too depressed to function.'
+Another 48% agree or strongly agree that 'they are addicted to social media.'
 In the same report, +61% report feeling “overwhelming anxiety’.
 47% of teens wish there was an easier way to switch off social media.
 36% deleted their social media app at least once annually to curb it.
 32% of teenage girls in the UK report Instagram makes them feel worse about themselves.
 There is a +78% increase in ‘serious psychological distress’ episodes by 20-year-olds.
 There is a +189% increase in 10-14-year-old girls being hospitalized for self-harm, as well a +58% increase in teen suicides ages 14-18.
 The majority of these figures are compared to the pre-social media era and are growing double-digits annually.

 There is a narrow path forward, but misunderstandings about the nature of the problem remain a significant obstacle.
 In 1967, Marshall McLuhan warned of a dangerous tendency he termed ‘The Rearview Mirror’ effect, where people interpret the new through the lens of the old.
 The tendency to view technological, cultural, and innovative shifts through familiar frameworks prevents us from fully grasping the new.
 Extending the metaphor of driving, this flawed thinking would lead one, for example, to refer to a car as merely a ‘horseless carriage.’
 In other words, to grasp our conundrum adequately and act decisively, we must not be deceived by the unrecognizability of the unprecedented.